14 Best Venture Capital Firms For Saas Startups

 Image of Mercury - Top VCs in SaaS

-Mercury is an early-stage venture capital firm based in Houston that invests in SaaS, cloud, and data platform companies.
+Mercury is an early-stage venture capital firm based in Houston that invests in SaaS, cloud, and data platforms.
+They primarily back companies at the seed and early stages, providing foundational capital to build and scale.

 • Investment stages: Seed, Early Stage Venture

-• Industries of focus: SaaS, Cloud, Data Platforms, Financial Services
+• Industries of focus: SaaS, Cloud Platforms, Data Platforms

 • Geographical presence: Houston, Texas